Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Performance Evaluation

-Here, $P_{\mathbf{b}^*}^c$ and $P_{\hat{\mathbf{b}}}^c$ represent the power of the ground truth beam and predicted beam in sample $c$ respectively. $P_{x}$ is the noise power, the average smallest power per sample.
+For comparing the performance of the proposed model with a more robust metric we used the average power loss as proposed in \cite{position}.
+The average power loss can be defined as\cite{position}, Here, $P_{\mathbf{b}^*}^c$ and $P_{\hat{\mathbf{b}}}^c$ represent the power of the ground truth beam and predicted beam in sample $c$ respectively. $P_{x}$ is the noise power, the average smallest power per sample.
 In Fig. \ref{fig10}, we present a comparative analysis of the power loss between our proposed method and the baselines across various environmental conditions.
 From the figure, we can observe that the average power loss varies from 0.34 dB to 2.17 dB for different environments, which is much lower compared to baselines 3,4 and 5.
 Baselines 3, 4, and 5 vary from 7.58 dB to 12.37 dB, 6.85 dB to 12.21 dB, and 6.41 dB to 17.84 dB, respectively.
 The results indicate that the power loss is significantly lower when employing the proposed method.
 This enhanced performance demonstrates the efficacy of our model in optimizing power consumption while maintaining high prediction accuracy.
 The lower power loss results in better energy efficiency.
 Thus, the proposed method offers a more robust and sustainable solution for power management in diverse environmental conditions.